dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 ## Theme

 Publish uses a default theme to render your website called **Foundation**.
-While you're welcome to use it, the documentations suggests that you create your own theme.
-Default theme is there to guide you and should be used as a point of reference for creating your own.
+It exists as a guide and a point of reference for creating your own theme.

 Under **Package Dependencies**, find **Publish** and expand it.
 Go to **Sources** -> **Publish** -> **API** and open **Theme+Foundation** file.
 At the top you'll find the foundation theme: